phalaaxx/jail/README.md

 	        exit(303);
 	    }

-Edit _debian/rules_ file and change default docroot to _/home_ and defailt userdir to www.
+Edit _debian/rules_ file and change default docroot to _/home_ and default userdir to www.
 Finally commit changes and build package.

 	dpkg-source --commit
 	dpkg-buildpackage